alphagov/prometheus-workshop/README.md

 ## Your first query

-> Exercise:
->
-> Query `up` in the Prometheus user interface.
-Swap between the console and the graph tabs.
-Extend the interval to 24h in the graph tab.

 `up` is a special metric added by Prometheus which represents if a /metrics page for a target can be scraped.
 It is a `gauge` metric meaning it's value can go up and down.
 1 represents a good scrape of a target, 0 a failed scrape of a target.

+#### Exercise

+Query `up` in the Prometheus user interface.
+Swap between the console and the graph tabs.
+Extend the interval to 24h in the graph tab.

+## Filtering with labels

 The query `up` returns many timeseries.
 You can see how many in the top right.
 You can filter using labels.
 You can use more than one label.